pyinfra-dev/pyinfra/docs/index.rst

 pyinfra Documentation
 =====================

+pyinfra is designed to automate/provision/manage/deploy servers at scale.

-pyinfra manages the state of one or more servers.
-It can be used for app/service deployment, config management and ad-hoc command execution.
-Deploys are asynchronous, highly performant and can target thousands of hosts in parallel.
+It can be used for ad-hoc command execution, service deployment, configuration management; you could say that pyinfra is like a combination of Ansible + Fabric.
+It is asynchronous, highly performant and can target thousands of hosts in parallel.
 The inventory of servers and deploy state are written in Python, allowing for near-infinite extendability.

-pyinfra targets POSIX compatibility and is currently tested against Ubuntu, Debian, CentOS, Fedora & OpenBSD.

 .. compound::
     :doc:`getting_started`